Midwife in the Tire Swing

 Sarah straightened and looked Tad Needy in the eye.
 She was taller than he was.
 She felt that this should give her some tactical advantage as she held the high ground.
 The woman in the next office, Heidi, was still watching.
 The man kept on talking.

 “I saw you drive through yesterday.
 I see you’re wearing the Willipaq badge of honor.
 The lime dust streaks on your car?
 The county commissioners voted crushed limestone over oil-topped gravel almost eighty years back.
 How’s about our engineering?
 Crowned roads, Roman roads—you notice that?
+Hi-tech back in the BCs.
+To this day Roman roads are in everyday use in Europe; did you know that?
+Not many people know that.
+Crowned roads are a bitch—get some ice and they toss you right over the edge.
+Or into oncoming traffic.
+Depends.
+The ancient Romans did not survive their roads.
 Gives you a sense of being one with history, kinda.
 I’m the Electrolux man, Tad Needy, Jr. Tad Two, they call me.
 You are Sarah Drye.
 Like a vacuum cleaner?
 Special this week only.”

-Old Mayfield—Prentiss Oliver Mayfield—had frozen to death in his unheated room at the rear of the Pythian Brotherhood.
-Consensus had it that he passed out drunk and allowed the coal stove to go out.
+Consensus had it that Pastor James leVoid allowed his kerosene space heater to go out.
 His lips and fingers were blue as the women rapped tentatively and called out his name.
 Just in case they surprised him naked.
 Just in case he had been miraculously restored to life.

-“Oh, the poor, dear man,” said Dicey Armstrong, Cat’s mother, as the children were shooed from the room.
+“Oh, the poor, dear man,” said Philomena as the children were shooed from the room.
 “Let’s get him ready.”
-By “ready” the local women meant getting Old Mayfield stripped, washed, into a presentable suit of clothes, into a box, then into the ground.
+By “ready” the local women meant getting the Baptist stripped, washed, into a presentable suit of clothes, into a box, then into the ground.

-At the cemetery everyone had watched the early Vs of Geese honking south.
+The younger LeVoid was quietly put to rest.
+At the cemetery everyone watched the early Vs of Geese honking south.
 These were their practice runs; the wild geese at first only flew as far as the cemetery where they paddled about among the headstones, foraging for slugs.
-Prentiss Mayfield was the closest Willipaq, Maine had to a permanent underclass.
-The girls’ mothers clucked and said, “Homeless...”

 Her husband entered, grumped and stomped the snow from big rubber galoshes.
 Gladstone Armstrong flopped into the oak Morris chair, his.
 The rope webbing creaked as he opened the newspaper.
 “When you kill a goose, Gladstone, you lead it out behind the woodshed.
 I have seen this,” she said as if challenging him to deny it.

 “Makes ’em edgy,” said her husband.
 “Watchin’.
 Like they’ll wonder about it at night—who’s next.
 Lose weight.
 Get thin with worry.
-Won’t trust me, Dicey.
+Won’t trust me.
 Can’t have that.”

 The Italians were back.
 They came back each year for their picnic, a gathering that, according to Mr. Trevisano, had to do with the rows of the trees, the apple trees, Cortlands, Northern Spies and Empires under a brassy September sun that reminded them of the mezzogiorno.